7 Ingredients to Create High Performance

-There are seven conditions, or building blocks, primarily impacting salespeople, frontline sales managers, and – perhaps most importantly – sales executives.
+There are seven ingredients, primarily impacting Sales Professionals, first line Sales Managers, and – perhaps most importantly – Sales Executives.

 1. Effective Sales Enablement Process